getanewsletter/wp-get-a-newsletter/readme.txt

 * Multiple forms can be used on the same page
 * Available in English and Swedish
 * Easy setup with step-by-step guide
-* Seamless integration with Get a Newsletter service
+* Seamless integration with Get a Newsletter

 Website: https://www.getanewsletter.com